DhanushR-1305/Road_Accident_Analysis/README.md

 • analyze patterns by time, weather, and road conditions

-• determine main causes such as speeding, alcohol, or poor infrastructure

 • evaluate severity trends and casualty rates

 • support data-driven traffic safety policies and enforcement